skaija/susan-testing/Test/APIs/1-routing-api/bicycling/index.md

 ## Bicycling related query types

-Routing API provides four types of queries you can run related to bicycling:
+Routing API provides three types of queries you can run related to bicycling:

-•	City bike rental stations that are available in Helsinki
+-	City bike rental stations and bikes that are available in Helsinki
-•	City bike parks that are available in Helsinki
+-	City bike parks that are available in Helsinki
-•	City bikes that are available in Helsinki
-•	Bicycling routes for your personal bike
+-	Bicycling routes for your personal bike

 ## City bikes